Medihoney® Wound Care & First Aid

 Step 3: Clean the wound of dirt and debris with sterile saline solution or clean tap water and gently wash the skin around the wound.
 Avoid using materials such as cotton wool.
 Thorough cleaning reduces the risk of infection.

 Step 4: Apply a generous amount of Medihoney Wound Gel to a dressing then cover the wound with the dressing, gently pressing down the dressing edges to secure in place.
-For a smaller and convenient alternative, we recommend using Medihoney Adhesive Dressings infused with antibacterial manuka honey, available in two sizes and suitable for minor cuts, grazes, burns and blisters.

 Step 5: Change the dressing regularly depending on the severity of the wound, it is good practice to change a dressing daily to support optimal wound healing and to keep the dressing dry so the optimal wound healing environment isn’t altered.

 Minor cuts, grazes, burns and blisters can be cared for at home but if your wound is deep then we recommend that you see a doctor as soon as possible.